Mushymato/TrinketTinker/guide/8-For SMAPI Mods.md

 ## Trigger Action

 The action `mushymato.TrinketTinker_ProcTrinket <trinket id>` can be run with `TriggerActionManager.TryRunAction` to activate an equipped trinket's `Proc=Trigger` ablities.
 The `TriggerContext` provided to the action will be passed through to any action ran by [Action ability](4.z.100-Action.md).
-If `TriggerContext.CustomFields` is not null, trinket tinker will fill in the aformentioned custom fields for the `TriggerContext`.
+If `TriggerContext.CustomFields` is not null, Trinket Tinker will fill in the aformentioned custom fields for the `TriggerContext`.

 To ensure CustomFields is not null, call the action like this:
 ```cs